Idio

 idio Ltd. is an enterprise software company that produces and implements products for brands and publishers.
 To do so, idio uses its cloud-hosted platform, which incorporates modules for large-scale content aggregation and structuring, content analytics (most fundamentally, semantic extraction), multi-channel marketing automation, and customer insight generation. idio has offices in London and Exeter in the UK.

-In early 2011, idio acquired thrudigital to expand its engineering team and set up a London office.
+In early 2011, idio acquired thru digital to expand its engineering team and set up a London office.

 History

 idio was founded in 2006, by Edward Barrow and Andrew Davies, at Warwick Business School in the UK, with the aim of building a system to personalize content effectively.
 After several months, idiomag was launched.
 This consumer-facing personalized music magazine was a proving ground for the technical and commercial approach of idio.
 Based on this, idio refocused on a business-to-business proposition, and started licensing the technology to brands and publishers; to aggregate social media content, deliver personalized multi-channel content services, and to monitor user interactions. idio has since refined this proposition and delivers a range of content and customer intelligence solutions.